Pleromelloida bonuscula (Smith, 1898)

 Photograph copyright: Merrill A. Peterson

-Pleromelloida bonuscula is a small (FW length 13 - 15 mm) dark gray spring-flying moth with fused posterior antemedial and postmedial lines that flies east of the Cascade Range.
-The forewing has a pointed apex and smoothly convex outer margin.
+Pleromelloida bonuscula is a small (FW length 13 - 15 mm), dark gray, spring-flying moth that flies east of the Cascade Range.
+Its posterior antemedial and postmedial lines are fused.
+The forewing has a pointed apex and a smoothly convex outer margin.
 The color is dark gray, hoary lighter gray due to intermixed light scales along the costa and near the outer margin.
 The basal line is absent.
 The antemedial and postmedial lines are dark gray, fused across the fold but inconspicous except near the costa.
 The anterior antemedial line is thick, irregular, and obliqued toward the outer margin to the lower cell, then becoming thin and faint.
-The postmedial line is smooth and undulating, sharply excurved toward the outer margin near the costa and then strongly oblique toward the base before turning horizontal to join the antemedial line.
+The postmedial line is smooth and undulating, sharply excurved toward the outer margin near the costa, and then strongly oblique toward the base before turning horizontal to join the antemedial line.
 The subterminal line is a series of pale gray spots preceded by dark gray wedges and sometimes followed by smaller black spots.
 The line becomes continuous on the posterior wing and is drawn to the postmedial line in the fold to produce and white and black mark across the lower subterminal area.
-The terminal line is gray, barely evident, and the fringe is gray.
+The terminal line and fringe are both gray, although the terminal line is barely evident.
 The hindwing, including the fringe, is dark brownish gray with a dark discal spot and thin terminal line.
 The head and thorax are hoary gray with light and dark transverse lines across the collar.
 Weak tufts are present on the posterior thorax and several of the abdominal segments.
 The male antenna is filiform.

 This species is most likely to be confused with Pleromelloida conserta with which it flies.
 Pleromelloida bonuscula is slightly smaller in size and has less distinct forewing lines, especially on the posterior wing.
 Those of P. conserta are distinct across the entire wing.